 Frequently Asked Questions

+Why does Nashville Pride need to raise money right now?
 Corporate sponsors that have historically supported Nashville Pride pulled back this year, leaving us with a $250,000 budget gap.
 This is not unique to Nashville — Prides across the country are facing similar challenges.
 Without urgent community support, we risk losing Tennessee’s largest LGBTQIA+ gathering.

+Where does my money go?
 Every dollar raised goes directly toward closing Nashville Pride’s $250,000 budget gap and keeping the Festival & Parade alive.
 Your donation covers essential costs like staging, security, accessibility, insurance, and medical staffing — the things that keep Pride safe, visible, and inclusive for all.
 In addition, your support helps Nashville Pride continue to uplift LGBTQIA+ organizations year-round through partnerships, programming, and community engagement.

+Why should I donate?
 Because Pride belongs to the people.
 When you give, you’re helping protect and sustain a safe space for LGBTQ+ visibility, joy, protest, and connection.
 Without you, there is no Nashville Pride.
 Nashville Pride has a rich history in both the city of Nashville and the state of Tennessee.
 Learn more about the role of Nashville Pride in Tennessee LGBTQ+ History by visiting our friends at Nashville Queer History.

 How else can I help besides donating?

-• Encourage your workplace or employer to contribute or become a sponsor.
+Encourage your workplace or employer to contribute or become a sponsor.

-• Sign up to volunteer at nashvillepride.org.
+Sign up to volunteer at nashvillepride.org.

-• Have other ideas?
+Have other ideas?
 Contacts?
 Funding opportunities?
 Contact us at info@nashvillepride.org or fill out THIS FORM.

+Is my donation tax-deductible?
 Yes.
 Nashville Pride is a 501(c)(3) nonprofit organization, and all contributions are tax-deductible to the extent allowed by law.

+Is Nashville Pride just a festival?
 No. Nashville Pride is a nonprofit that works year-round.
 Beyond the June festival and parade, we host community events like Turnabout, the Nashville Pride Pageant, T-Journey Mixers, and Martinis & Jazz, while also investing in and supporting dozens of local LGBTQ+ organizations.

+How many people does Nashville Pride serve?
 The Pride Festival & Parade draws around 100,000 attendees annually, making it Tennessee’s largest LGBTQ+ event.
 Throughout the year, thousands more participate in our community programs, fundraisers, and educational events.

+Is this due to poor budgeting?
 No. Nashville Pride is a financially responsible and transparent organization.
 Our financial reports are publicly available on our GuideStar profile.
 In combination with weather issues, the shortfall is directly tied to a national trend of corporations reducing or withdrawing support for LGBTQIA+ events.
 Our nonprofit model reinvests every dollar back into the festival and the community.

+Is Pride even necessary anymore?
+Isn’t Pride a new thing?
 Yes, Pride is necessary.
 No, Pride is not new.
 Pride celebrations in Nashville specifically can be traced back more than 50 years, but the first official Nashville Pride Festival took place in 1988.
 For more information about why Pride is necessary, visit the ‘OUR IMPACT’ page.
 For more information on Nashville Pride history, visit the ‘OUR HISTORY’ page.

+I have ideas for how Nashville Pride can raise money or improve the festival—how can I share my feedback?
 We want to hear from you!
-Nashville Pride is a community-led organization, and your input is essential to shaping the future of the festival and parade.
+We’re reading every comment, email, and form submission.
+Nashville Pride is a volunteer-led organization, and your input is essential to shaping the future of the festival and parade.
 Whether you have fundraising ideas, thoughts on how to make the event stronger, or feedback on your experience, please share through our feedback form HERE.
 Every suggestion helps us better serve the community and ensure Nashville Pride continues to grow.

 Questions?